TukaWarrior/hftm_VerteilteSysteme_Project_BlogProject/README.md

 # Roles
 There are currently four different roles.
 1. Unauthenticated = Can GET BlogPosts, Accounts and Comments.
-2. User = Same as unauthenticated + can POST, PATCH, DELETE BlogPosts and Comments
+2. User = Same as unauthenticated + can POST BlogPosts and Comments
-3. Moderator= Same as User + can DELETE BlogPosts and Comments not made by the moderator (not yet implemented)
+3. Moderator= Same as User + can DELETE, PUT and PATCH BlogPosts and Comments.
 4. Admin = Same as moderator + can POST, PATCH, DELETE Accounts.

 # HTTP Request Examples